sammeh543/LightStyler/README.md

   message using character/persona avatars.
 Inspired by Rivelle's MoonLit Echoes whipser theme.
 - **Banner Image Positioning** - Fine-tune Y-position (%) to perfectly frame banner images for both characters and personas
+- **🆕 Per-Character Position Settings** - Y-position settings are automatically saved and loaded for each character.
+When you switch between characters, their specific positioning preferences are remembered without needing any manual action or refresh.

 **Whisper Light Theme Toggle:**
 - **Selective Activation** - Enable/disable the full theme while keeping core